opencog/atomspace/Design-Notes-C.md

 	)
 ```
 The `TypedVariable` used in lambdas dispenses with the `SexNode`, such
-connectors are always implcitly inputs to functions.
+connectors are always implicitly inputs to functions.

 The constraint satisfaction solvers (cahiners, ASP, etc.) ignore the
 name of the connector, as it is irrelevant for determining the typing